Selling a House Without a Realtor? Here are the Requirements

 11. Mandatory disclosures.
 In most states, sellers must disclose issues with their homes, such as lead paint, asbestos, water damage, property line disputes, defects with household systems or major appliances, and environmental hazards.
 For example, Miller says to sell a house built before 1978 requires a lead-based paint disclosure.
 Check your state’s specific disclosure laws.

 13. Purchase offer and counter-offer forms.
-The buyer’s agent will likely provide the purchase offer, but if you want to dicker, be prepared with a counteroffer form.
+The buyer’s agent will likely provide the purchase offer, but if you want to negotiate, be prepared with a counteroffer form.

 15. Home inspection report.
 Even if you did a pre-inspection, the buyer will almost certainly do a home inspection – particularly if there are any inspection contingencies in the offer or if the lender requires it.

 17. Settlement statement.
-The title company or closing agent will generate this document, which calculates your net proceeds.
+The title company or closing agent will prepare the settlement statement, which calculates your net proceeds.

 18. Deed.
-This is the actual written document that transfers ownership of the property.
+The deed is the actual written document that transfers ownership of the property.

 19. 1099-S tax form.
 This applies only if you don’t qualify for capital gains tax exclusion.